wadefagen/waf.cs.illinois.edu/pages/impact.md

 - **University of Texas at Dallas**, May 19, 2020; [*"UTD CS Alumni Creates a Viral COVID-19 Visualization that Promotes Honest, Accessible, Transparent Access to Case Data"*](https://cs.utdallas.edu/utd-cs-alumni-creates-a-viral-covid-19-visualization-91-divoc/) quotes Fagen-Ulmschneider; covers 91-DIVOC.

+- **Knowable Magazine** (Eva Emerson, Tien Nguyen), May 19, 2020; [*"Data viz experts explain COVID-19 graphs"* (YouTube Video)](https://www.youtube.com/watch?v=1Y1em09adkg) uses Fagen-Ulmschneider's 91-DIVOC as part of a video explaining data visualization of COVID-19 data.

 - **Salon** (Jim Naureckas), May 16, 2020; [*"Are we really hitting a pandemic "peak" — or is this a media mirage?"*](https://www.salon.com/2020/04/16/are-we-really-hitting-a-pandemic-peak--or-is-this-a-media-mirage_partner/) uses Fagen-Ulmschneider's 91-DIVOC visualization as part of a piece on COVID-19.

 - **Washington Post** (Paige Winfield Cunningham), May 13, 2020; [*"The Health 202: Most states lifting coronavirus lockdowns haven't met federal guidelines for reopening"*](https://www.washingtonpost.com/news/powerpost/paloma/the-health-202/2020/05/13/the-health-202-most-states-lifting-coronavirus-lockdowns-haven-t-met-federal-guidelines-for-reopening/5ebaaf55602ff11bb117afb5/) uses Fagen-Ulmschneider's 91-DIVOC visualization as part of a piece on COVID-19.

 - **Geospatial World**, April 13, 2020; [*"91-DIVOC Interactive Visualization of COVID-19"*](https://www.geospatialworld.net/dashboards/91-divoc-interactive-visualization-of-covid-19/) writes about Fagen-Ulmschneider's 91-DIVOC visualization.

+- **Department of Computer Science at The University of Illinois** (Laura Schmitt), July 17, 2020; [*Eight CS Faculty and Students Receive Engineering, Campus Awards for Excellence*](https://cs.illinois.edu/news/eight-cs-faculty-and-students-receive-engineering-campus-awards-excellence) reports on Fagen-Ulmschneider's receiving the "Campus Award for Excellence in Undergraduate Teaching for his enthusiastic instruction and creative course innovations, particularly of courses that enroll large numbers of students".

 - **EMS1** (Catherine R. Counts), April 9, 2020; [*"8 types of data: Telling the story of COVID-19"*](https://www.ems1.com/coronavirus-covid-19/articles/8-types-of-data-telling-the-story-of-covid-19-qu80ycyvQKFA7kij/) writes about Fagen-Ulmschneider's 91-DIVOC visualization.